Munkar and Nakir: Description

-These angels are described as having solid black eyes, having a shoulder span measured in miles.
-Al-Suyuti described from Hadith recorded Al-Hakim al-Nishapuri and from Sunan Abu Dawood Munkar and Nakir carrying hammers "so large, that [they] cannot be moved even if whole of mankind unite to lift [them]".
-From another Hadiths, al-Suyuti quoted from Ibn Abi al-Dunya, Al-Bayhaqi, and Musnad al-Bazzar that when Munkar and Nakir spoke, tongues of fire come from their mouths.
-If one answers their questions incorrectly, one is beaten every day, other than Friday, until Allah (God) gives permission for the beating to stop.
-Al-Suyuti also mentioned from the hadith Munkar and Nakir digging out to reach the dead person location using their teeth, and their hair reaching their feet.
+Al-Suyuti quoted from Ibn Abi al-Dunya, Al-Bayhaqi, and Musnad al-Bazzar that when Munkar and Nakir spoke, tongues of fire come from their mouths.
+If one answers their questions incorrectly, one is beaten every day, other than Friday, until God (Allah) gives permission for the beating to stop.
+Al-Suyuti also mentioned from the hadith about Munkar and Nakir digging through the earth to reach the dead person using their teeth, and that their hair reaches their feet.
+Meanwhile, Al-Suyuti described from Hadith recorded Al-Hakim al-Nishapuri and from Sunan Abu Dawood Munkar and Nakir carrying hammers "so large, that [they] cannot be moved even if whole of mankind unite to lift [them]".

 Questionings in the grave

 Muslims believe that after a person dies, his soul passes through a stage called barzakh, where it exists in the grave.
 The questioning will begin when the funeral and burial is over.
 Nakir and Munkar prop the deceased soul upright in the grave and ask three questions: